dthusian/vanilla-factorized/features.md

 When pulsed, places items as blocks.

-### Machine: Enchanter
-- Mod Block: Purple Glazed Terracotta
-- Cost Block: Lodestone

-When pulsed, combines two random items inside like an anvil and consumes 75 xp from a nearby player or xp orbs.

 ### Machine: Cauldron Tap
 - Mod Block: Blue Glazed Terracotta
 - Cost Block: Diamond Block

 When pulsed, buckets the contents of the cauldron in front of it.

-### Machine: Autocrafter
-- Mod Block: Green Glazed Terracotta
-- Cost Block: Lodestone

-When pulsed, crafts using ingredients inside of any inventory  on top of 3x3 crafting table blocks above dispenser (top is north), and push items out of dispenser port.

 ### Machine: Metal Recycler
 - Mod Block: Red Glazed Terracotta